Introduction to Valuation

 You will receive a looseleaf binder containing eight units.
 The units are carefully structured to provide the main teaching, defining and exploring the main concepts and issues, locating these within current debate and introducing and linking the further assigned readings.
 The unit files are also available to download from the Virtual Learning Environment.

-Tim Koller, Marc Goedhart and David Wessels (2010) Valuation.
-Measuring and Managing the Value of Companies, 5th edition, McKinsey & Company, New Jersey
+Koller T, M Goedhart & D Wessels (2010) Valuation: Measuring and Managing the Value of Companies, University Edition, McKinsey & Company.

 You will receive a volume of Readings, which is a compilation of recently published articles or seminal writings which augment and illustrate the main text.